adamspierer/time_stacker/README.md

 The following is a general overview of the program's usage.
 For detailed instructions, please see our [tutorial page](https://github.com/adamspierer/time_stacker/blob/master/TUTORIAL.md).

-Make sure the z\_stacker scripts are downloaded and in a folder on your computer.
-Navigate to the `z\_stacker` directory and type:
+Make sure the time\_stacker scripts are downloaded and in a folder on your computer.
+Navigate to the `time\_stacker` directory and type:

 	cd <path_to_time_stacker>

 Type and run (placeholder to generate the current `./outputs/test.tiff` file):

-	python ./scripts/create_zstack.py --input_file ./examples/drosophila.mov --output_file ./outputs/test.tiff --method min --interval 20
+	python ./scripts/time_stacker.py --input_file ./examples/drosophila.mov --output_file ./outputs/test.tiff --method min --interval 20

 <h3>Code Structure/Overview</h3>

-`create_zstack.py` - Creates a z-stack from a video
+`time_stacker.py` - Creates a time-stack photo from a video or animated gif

-We encourage you to to visit our [Tutorial page]('https://github.com/adamspierer/z_stack_/blob/master/TUTORIAL.md') for a more thorough walk-through, description, and various caveats.
+We encourage you to to visit our [Tutorial page]('https://github.com/adamspierer/time_stack/blob/master/TUTORIAL.md') for a more thorough walk-through, description, and various caveats.

 <h3>Version releases</h3>